 What are your current migration plans?
 Are you thinking about setting up an organized migration or you meant to just dump everything and clean up later?
 Certainly, your choices are going to define what you actually desired!
 A successful migration always requires pre-planning.
 However, it is worth to mention that migrating to the next version of SharePoint can be a daunting prospect.
 Therefore, it is crucial to follow the SharePoint migration best practices. .

-This may require proper understanding of the whole scenario and of course, we should be wise enough to identify the outcome!
+This may require a proper understanding of the whole scenario and of course, we should be wise enough to identify the outcome!
 From all these presumptions, one thing we can be sure of that we need to plan it out to deal with the migration challenges.
-There are certain aspects that you will have to prepare before you go ahead with a migration which are expected to help finding and fixing the problems before the start of it.
+There are certain aspects that you will have to prepare before you go ahead with a migration which is expected to help to find and to fix the problems before the start of it.

 Estimate the Existing Governance and Chosen Environments

 Why does migration demand extensive business analysis?
 One real reason is that there should be a clear idea about the existing governance.
 This simply means prior to redesigning your system, you ought to understand your environment and its purpose and what the immediate goals are.
 To cut a long story short, we can conclude that this is the right time for the organization to take a look at the things and decide what should be there and what not.
 A thorough, careful evaluation surely enables us to fathom what is going to work and what isn’t!

 When we talk about estimation, it is not only meant for an organizational structure analysis but covers human resources as well.
 We should collect feedback from employees of all levels and should understand how they would like to go with this migration idea and what actually they look forward to including.